kravenvijay04/Financial_Market_Analysis/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests with enhancements, bug fixes, or new features.

-## License
-This project is open-source and available for educational and research purposes under the MIT License.

-## Contact
-For questions or collaborations, contact the project maintainers at [your-email@example.com](vijaykumarnr04@gmail.com).